SamEdgemon/SportsAnalytics/baseball/Blog2_715/index.md

 <br>

 ### A Note on Data Science Skills
 Watching Henry Aaron hit #715 and later rediscovering his baseball card illustrates how statistics tell a story.
 In this project, we used modern tools to retell that story with greater clarity and depth.
 We worked through a complete analytics workflow.
 We imported an existing CSV file, and wrote SAS code to engineer modern performance metrics.
-And, we used macro variables to capture and reuse summary statistics.
+We used macro variables to capture and reuse summary statistics.
 We recomputed derived measures at the correct level of aggregation, avoiding the common mistake of averaging averages (or ratios).
-And ultimately, we create a clean and reproducible report that updates a classic baseball card with modern slash stats.
+Ultimately, we created a clean and reproducible report that updates a classic baseball card with modern slash stats.

-These steps mirror how analysts work in any domain: the data was explored and considered, aggregated (correctly), metrics recomputed, and anaytical logic was created seperate from the presentation.
+These steps mirror how analysts work in any domain: the data was explored and considered, aggregated (correctly), metrics recomputed, and analytical logic was created separate from the presentation.

 <br>

 ### Next Up
 The Eras of the Game.
-How have changes to rules effected the game?
+How have changes to rules affected the game?
 What about changes in the manufacturer of baseballs, or even social change?
-We will look at runs scored throughout the history of the game and visualize how change has effected the scoring of runs from season to season.
+We will look at runs scored throughout the history of the game and visualize how change has affected the scoring of runs from season to season.